 Let me start by defining the parties of today’s story.
-An Introvert is a person predominantly concerned with their own thoughts and feelings rather than with external things whereas an extrovert is a person predominantly concerned with external things or objective considerations.
+An Introvert is a person predominantly concerned with their own thoughts and feelings more so than with external things.
+An extrovert is a person predominantly concerned with external things or objective considerations.

-So, introverts aren’t necessarily shy.
-But, they are quieter than extroverts.
-Introverts will gladly open their mouths when talking about something they are passionate about, but they tend to stay quiet when the topic is small talk.
+So, introverts aren’t necessarily shy, but, they are quieter than extroverts.
+Introverts will gladly open their mouths when talking about something they are passionate about, but tend to stay quieter when the topic is small talk.
 Why?
 Because small talk just isn’t important to them.

 I don’t mean they wait for the prospect to stop talking so they can begin extolling all the many benefits of the product.
 I mean they LISTEN.
 They want to know what’s keeping the prospect awake at night in relation to the problem the product solves.
 They want to know the prospect’s fears, desires, dreams, etc. They want to know what’s worked for the prospect, what’s failed for the prospect, and what that prospect really, truly wants so they can help this prospect get it.

 It’s this same sales person who will continue to use questions as they present their product or service, questions that direct the prospect to the desired conclusion – that this product is what they want and need.

 Shift Happens When You Ask Better Questions